Artists create dispatches from ecstatic realms. They offer people a sense of a lived experience in the realm of the timeless – the mythopoetic.

 – by rejecting the importance of nomos, it eventually led to the modern movement in art and architecture; art students are becoming less and less skilled in perspective drawing and the knowledge of classical architecture, which has been replaced with a sort of mechanised utilitarian way of building in which form follows function.
 Artists have openly long given up the pursuit of beauty and other aesthetic experiences.
 Through industrialisation and mass production, the aura and authenticity of artistic objects have been lost; they can now be multiplied endlessly.
 Craftsmanship gave way to politicisation and activism in the art world (W. Benjamin).

 I am not interested in arguing in favour of the Old Testament Law and its role in the salvation of humanity.
+I’m not even arguing in favour of any specific religious belief system.
 My only point is that antinomian, iconoclastic, anti-trinitarian and apocalyptic / progressive ideas tend to eviscerate cultures, stripping them of their spirituality and fertile powers, turning their inheritors into clever but spiritually empty bugmen; turning their art into mindless, but compulsive consumption, rather than genuine aesthetic contemplation.

 It is impossible to identify a root cause for this gradual cultural impoverishment; I would venture to say that the denial of kairos lead us here.
 Haidt believes we need to resist the impulse to dissect and categorise excessively and start looking for aura and authenticity.
 Otherwise we will end up in a mental prison of our own making.